 Construction plans and specifications of all proposed stormwater management facilities.

-Stormwater management plan and computations (if applicable): submit plan signed by a registered professional engineer, and meeting the minimum requirements described in these standards.
+Stormwater management plan and computations (if applicable): submit a plan signed by a registered professional engineer, that meets the minimum requirements and performance standards described in this document.
 A stormwater management plan must include the following items, as appropriate:

 Delineation of the subwatersheds contributing runoff from offsite, and existing and proposed subwatersheds onsite.